Correcting Objects

 Further search for migration error messages obtained in the Object Details page.
 Click View SQL in the Operation column to go to the Object Details page.

-• After the parameters are configured, the objects that meet search criteria are displayed in the right pane.
+- After the parameters are configured, click Search.
+Objects that meet search criteria are displayed in the lower part of the page.

-• If the user connected to the target database is different from the schema owner, UGO will change the schema owner name to be the same as the user name.
+- If the user connected to the target database is different from the schema owner, UGO will change the schema owner name to the username.

-8. Click Search.
-The objects that meet the search criteria are displayed on the right pane.
+- Click Search.
+The objects that meet the search criteria are displayed.

 You can search for objects by schema, object type, conversion status, and migration status.